Degree53/carpentry/README.md

 ### DateInput

-This component is useful for enforcing input of a `Date` object. `setDate` should be a function that can set a `Date` back to state or pass it to an action. `iconSrc` should be a relative path to an image file to be used for the icon that users click to display the calendar.
+This component is useful for enforcing input of a `Date` object. `setValue` should be a function that can set a `Date` back to state or pass it to an action. `iconSrc` should be a relative path to an image file to be used for the icon that users click to display the calendar.